Trump viewed Ukraine as adversary, not ally, witnesses say

 Some of those testifying recalled a May meeting at the White House when U.S. officials, just back from attending Zelenskiy’s inauguration in Kyiv, briefed Trump.

-Ambassador to the European Union Gordan Sondland, special envoy Kurt Volker and other witnesses have described Trump as suspicious of Ukraine despite well-established American support for the fledgling democracy there.
+Ambassador to the European Union Gordon Sondland, special envoy Kurt Volker and other witnesses have described Trump as suspicious of Ukraine despite well-established American support for the fledgling democracy there.
 That’s according to publicly released transcripts, as well as people familiar with the private testimony to impeachment investigators.
-They were granted anonymity to discuss it.
+They spoke on condition of anonymity to discuss it.

 Several witnesses have testified that Trump believed Ukraine wanted to destroy his presidency.